 Even if contribution and needs arguments do not favor you in the division of a pre-marital house in a divorce, you would still prefer to use the Illinois Marriage and Dissolution of Marriage Act in lieu of a partition action in order to avoid a bargain basement sheriff’s sale price.

 If One Party Is Not On The Deed Of A House Bought Before Marriage In Illinois

 If one party is not on the deed to a house purchased before marriage…they are probably NOT going to be awarded any portion of that property.

 Previously in Illinois, “property purchased prior to marriage but in contemplation of marriage should be classified as marital property.”
 In re Marriage of Jacks, 558 NE 2d 106 – Ill: Appellate Court, 2nd Dist.
 1990

 This is NO LONGER THE LAW.
-The Illinois Marriage and Dissolution of Marriage Act has since been updated.
+The Illinois Marriage and Dissolution of Marriage Act has since been updated as of 2016.